• Skip to Content

 Nature of the Program

-A wide array of health care learners at West Virginia University Health Sciences Center enables pharmacy students to learn with, from and about other health care professionals and students to prepare them to improve patient outcomes through interprofessional collaboration.
-Students work collaboratively in interprofessional learning experiences along with students from other health professional schools such as medicine, dentistry, public health, nursing, physical therapy, and occupational therapy.
+A wide array of healthcare learners at West Virginia University Health Sciences Center (HSC) enables pharmacy students to learn with, from and about other healthcare professionals and students to prepare them to improve patient outcomes through interprofessional collaboration.
+Students work together in interprofessional learning experiences along with various other students from across the HSC Schools of Dentistry, Medicine, Nursing, and Public Health and the main campus, including Social Work.
 At WVU, IPE is a longitudinal thread that is progressive and reinforced throughout all four years of the curriculum.
 These experiences are supplemented by co-curricular activities such as community service projects outside of the classroom and other extracurricular activities.
 Experiences include:

 • Second Year Practice Experience: The second year IPE experiences are included in the Population Health and Policy course.
-Students will learn about an important public health topic from an interprofessional team of faculty and participate in a simulation and clinical practice experience with other health professional students related to this topic.
-Additional interprofessional simulations are also part of the curriculum.
+Students will learn about an important public health topic from an interprofessional team of faculty and participate in a simulation and clinical practice experience with other health professional students.

-• Third Year Acute Care Pharmacy Practice Experience: Students participate in IPE simulation and clinical practice activities.
-Examples of these activities include IPE rounding, Project Delivery of Chronic Care (DOCC), and the Interdisciplinary Education Apartment Simulation (IDEAS).
+• Third Year Acute and Ambulatory Care Pharmacy Practice Experiences: Students participate in IPE simulations and clinical practice activities.
+Examples of these activities include IPE rounding and the Interdisciplinary Education Apartment Simulation (IDEAS).

-• Fourth Year Advanced Pharmacy Practice Experiences: Students work with a variety of students from other health professions providing direct and indirect patient care during five-week rotations in a variety of healthcare settings.
+• Fourth Year Advanced Pharmacy Practice Experiences: Students work with a variety of students and healthcare professionals from other health professions providing direct and indirect patient care during five-week rotations in a variety of healthcare settings.

 Program Information